(Whitetail Workshop attendee testimonials and kill shots at bottom of page)

 Make no mistake, Eberhart’s Whitetail Workshops are NOT land management workshops, they are educational workshops for hunters with the desire to learn how and what to do to take mature bucks no matter where they currently hunt or will hunt in the future.

 Why John Eberhart for a workshop or to scout a property?
-In 54 seasons John’s scouted 18 different parcels of heavily pressured public land and several dozen knock-on-doors for free permission properties in Michigan and has taken fifty eight 2 ½ years old and older bucks and many other young bucks in his early years with his bow from those properties.
-Thirty one of those bucks are listed in the Commemorative Bucks of Michigan record book and they were taken off 19 different properties in 10 different counties.
+In 53 seasons John’s scouted 18 parcels of public land and dozens of knock-on-doors for free permission properties in Michigan (most heavily bow hunted state in the country with 320,000 bowhunters).
+31 of John’s Michigan bucks are listed in the Commemorative Bucks of Michigan record book and they were taken off 19 different properties in 10 different counties.
+He’s also taken bucks from 13 different parcels of public land including a state record in 1981.

-Since 1997 John’s taken 19 P&Y class bucks on his 21 week long out of state bowhunting trips and they came from 13 different properties in 5 different states.
-Knowing what to look for when scouting and how to set up on it and hunt it obviously had a lot to do with his 90 plus percent success rate on week long trips to properties he’d never hunted before.
+In 1997 John began bowhunting out-of-state during Michigan’s gun season and to date has taken 19 P&Y bucks on his 22 week long trips and they came from 13 different properties in 5 different states.
+Knowing what to look for when scouting and how to set up on it and hunt it obviously had a lot to do with his near 90 percent success rate on properties he’d never seen let alone hunted before.

-There’s an old saying that’s very true, “it’s not the bow, it’s the Indian”.
-John wants you to become that Indian as well because whether you have the best equipment money can buy or not is irrelevant if your hunting skills and strategies don’t offer you the opportunity to use them.
+There’s an old saying that’s very true, “it’s not the bow, it’s the Indian” and John wants you to become that Indian.
+Having awesome property and the best equipment money can buy is irrelevant if your hunting skills and strategies don’t offer you the opportunity to use them.

-Spending a lot of time on stand in locations not well-suited for daytime mature buck activity should never be an acceptable strategy or plan, so make this one time investment to assure you’re in the right types of places, their prepared properly and you’re there at the right times of day and season.
+Whether hunting public or private, spending a lot of time on stand in locations not well-suited for daytime mature buck activity should never be an acceptable strategy or plan, so make this one time investment to assure you’re in the right types of places, their prepared properly and you’re hunting them at the right times of day and season.
 After all doesn’t it get a bit old taking nice pictures of good bucks on your property and not being able to kill them.

 Eberhart’s Whitetail Workshops are 2 day events with day one taking place on a 170 acre free permission farm consisting of only 37 acres of huntable timber and swamp.
 John’s hunted the property for 9 seasons with 2 other hunters and has taken 6 record book bucks from it while the others have taken none and they’ve each hunted it for over 20 years.

 Day two will be an in-classroom seminar on the finer details of taking mature bucks no matter the type of property you hunt on.
-John will go into detail on his; scent control regimen, scouting and location preparation, tools used for location preparation, gear to take hunting, differing types of steps, daily and seasonal hunting strategies and techniques, hunting within bedding areas, hunting primary scrape areas, how, when and under what circumstances to use fake tactics, how to begin hunting out of state, out of state strategies, mapping properties, the importance of being patient and every other hunting topic imaginable.
+John will go into detail on his; scent control regimen, scouting and location preparation, tools used for location preparation, gear to take hunting, differing types of steps and sticks, daily and seasonal hunting strategies and techniques, how to very strategically hunt within bedding areas, hunting primary scrape areas, how, when and under what circumstances to use fake tactics, how to begin hunting out of state, out of state strategies, mapping properties, the importance of being patient and every other hunting topic imaginable.

-John’s van will also be parked outside and be loaded just as if he’s going hunting and he will go through everything in it in great detail including his scent control dressing process which when hunting takes him about 5 minutes.
+John’s van will also be parked outside and be loaded just as if he’s going hunting and he will go through everything in it in great detail including his scent control dressing process which when hunting takes him less than 5 minutes to get ready.
 Of course John will welcome all questions as he feels there is no hunting situation he hasn’t dealt with during his 53 seasons.

 Scouting Properties is also something John will be doing and he will travel to scout whatever property you want including public or private and show you based on the hunting pressure in the area; where hunting locations should be prepared, how they should be prepared, how to enter and exit them, what tactics might work at each, what time of season and day they should be hunted, and how to hunt in heavy hunted areas and be successful.